MicrosoftDocs/Advertising-docs/BingAds/guides/handle-service-errors-exceptions.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Learn about error handling and troubleshooting your application.
 ---
 # Handling Service Errors and Exceptions
 This article describes details on error handling and troubleshooting your application.